Long nails can cause pain for pooches if left untrimmed, which is why it is important to monitor your fur friend’s paws.

 - Use a pair of blunt hair scissors or ideally electric clippers to remove excess hair around the toes, so the long nails are easier to identify.

-- Ensure nail clipper are parallel to the nail and avoid cutting across the nail.
+- Ensure nail clippers are parallel to the nail and avoid cutting across the nail.

 - Use their favourite treats afterwards to praise them for their good work.